 Here's what happened as best as I can figure out: In 1994, a class action lawsuit was filed in a Florida state court against all of the major tobacco companies.
 There ensued a lot of really complicated legal stuff over the next 12 years, including a separate suit by the states themselves against the tobacco companies culminating in the "Master Settlement Agreement" in which the tobacco companies agreed to pay hundreds of billions of dollars to the states to pay their Medicaid costs for treating indigent smokers, and individual suits in most other states were somehow verboten as part of the agreement.

-But in this one case, now known as Engle v.
-Liggett Group (Fla.
-2006), the Miami trial judge certified a nationwide class of people with smoking-related diseases and survivors of deceased smokers.
+with smoking-related diseases and survivors of deceased smokers.
 A jury eventually heard the case and awarded damages of more than $145 billion.
-A state appeals court later said the class can only be made up of Florida residents.
+A state appeals court

-Then the Florida Supreme Court in 2006 decertified the class altogether and tossed out the $145 billion verdict, but it ruled that class members -- 8,000 of them -- could file individual suits using the Engle jury's findings that the tobacco companies lied about the dangers and addictiveness of smoking over decades.
+the Florida Supreme Court in 2006 decertified the class altogether and tossed out the $145 billion verdict, but it ruled that class members -- 8,000 of them -- could file individual suits

 * * *